PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 # Chapter Two

-Tom Thumb had been back home for several nights.

-As usual her thoughts were occupied replaying the past troubling days.
-The terrifying giant; coming to terms with their parents leaving them to die in the forest: and finding out she was not the same as her brothers.
+Tom Thumb had been back at home for several nights.
+As usual her thoughts were occupied with replaying the past troubling days: the terrifying giant; coming to terms with their parents leaving them to die in the forest; finding out she was not the same as her brothers.

-She had known she was not the same, despite her father’s intimidating insistence he only had boys.
+She had always known she was not the same, despite her father’s intimidating insistence that he only had boys.

-The words of the motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl.”, and again Tom felt surprise and shock.
-For as many times as she came to terms with this, it would return to unsettle her.
+The words of the motherly giant echoed in her thoughts: “Make no mistake you beautiful young thing: you are a girl!”
+Once again Tom felt surprise and shock.
+For as many times as she believed she had come to terms with this, the thought would return to unsettle her once more.

-Chewing a grass stalk, her arms behind her head, a frosty breeze caught her nose and she realised she was not looking at the sky.
-But now she did.
-Her thoughtscape vanished and she saw the clouds.
+Chewing a grass stalk, her arms thrown back behind her head, a frosty breeze caught her nose and she realised that she was not actually looking at the sky.
+But now she began to look and as her thoughtscape vanished she saw the clouds.
 It would be getting dark soon.

-She pulled her head up to look at the remaining apple core beyond the house: it sat looking a little sorry for itself; it was more than thin now, and slushy.
+She lifted her head up to look at what remained of the apple core beyond the house: it sat looking a little sorry for itself; it was thinner now, and a bit mushy.

 She and her brothers had dragged this giant apple from the strange house.
-“What a great idea that was.”
-Tom congratulated herself; it was a feast for everyone.
-“That was me.” she continued surprised.
-At that moment she felt immensely proud.
+“What a great idea that was!”
+Tom congratulated herself; she suddenly felt immensely proud.

 The apple would last two more days; weighing it up in her mind.
 A heavenly comfort but with a nagging feeling.
 What was that nagging feeling?
 An awareness catching up with her.

 Probing her thoughts, reluctantly opening blocks: “Oh yes,” she murmured; the apple would inevitably be eaten.
 With no apple left the family would be back to the way it was before.
 Which was nothing.
 Winter was not over yet.